Germinating the seeds

-The seeds should start sprouting within 4-6 week weeks, but may take longer at cooler temperatures.
+The seeds should start sprouting within about 6 weeks, but may take longer at cooler temperatures.
 Once they sprout, continue dripping water on the soil surface daily the first month, since young seedlings have a small root system.
 A week after they sprout, open the plastic container or bag slightly more, to allow some more air circulation, to prevent rot.

 When the seedlings are a month old, you may remove the plastic container, and when they are 2 months old, carefully pull them and transplant them - or simply cut off any slower ones, leaving 1 strong seedling in each pot.